 - your workshop or talk,

 - a Questions & Answers session, if you’re planning for one (not valid in shutter slots - they are shorter than 0h30),

 - 5 min. minimum courtesy time for the next speaker to come and prepare their equipment.

 Please arrive at least 10 min before your speech, prepared to setup your equipment once the speaker preceding you leaves the stage.
 If you need any help in setting up your equipment, let us know beforehand.
 Sessions are planned back-to-back, but the rooms are fairly close to each other, so attendees won’t have to spend a lot of time moving between rooms.

-- 6 workshop rooms in the Villa Verde hotel:
+- 6 workshop rooms in the Stok hotel:

 - are flat,

 - have a classroom setup with desks, chairs and extension cords for participants,